-120 years ago today (18 July 1898) a catastrophic fire broke out in the commercial heart of Sunderland.
+On 18 July 1898, a catastrophic fire broke out in the commercial heart of Sunderland.

-The city in the North East of England’s historic high streets are currently one of our Heritage Action Zones.
-Lucy Jessop, Senior Investigator at Historic England tells the story of the fire and considers its architectural aftermath for this part of the city.
+Lucy Jessop, our Senior Investigator at Historic England tells the story of the fire and considers its architectural aftermath for this part of the city.

 Fire at the drapers

 At around 10 o’clock on the morning of 18 July 1898, a fire started in Havelock House.

 The highly flammable drapers’ wares and strong winds fed the flames which soon affected neighbouring properties.
 The fire was virulent enough to cross both Fawcett Street and High Street West.
 In total, 50 buildings were damaged but fortunately no lives were lost.
 Huge crowds gathered to watch the fire and afterwards to marvel at the damage it had caused.